 Krug: the best there is

-Krug is one of the most prestigious champagne houses in the world.
+Krug Champagne is synonymous with prestige and the Krug brand one of the most respected champagne houses in the world.
 Founded in 1843 by German immigrant Joseph Krug, who came to France with a dream of making the best champagne, Krug is now owned by luxury group LVMH and is known for its exclusive and complex champagnes.

 Another key aspect of Krug is the emphasis on vintage champagnes.
 Unlike many other big champagne houses, Krug only produces champagne in years when the harvest is of exceptional quality.
 This means that each bottle of Krug champagne is a unique expression of a specific year and a specific vineyard.